The book can be downloaded at Lund University's research portal Lucris.

 This artistic doctoral project inhabits the border between contemporary art and performing arts, voice and vision, the animal and the human.
 At the heart of the inquiry is a series of artworks that use voice, sound, environments, and instructions (read more about the research project here).

-Since the doctoral work is presented as an e-book (available as both an ePub and an interactive PDF) it is possible to listen to sound and see films while reading.
+Since the doctoral work is presented as an e-book (available as both an ePub and an interactive PDF, see link above) it is possible to listen to sound and see films while reading.
 A printer friendly PDF is also available, which is a reduced version where parts of the composition are omitted.
-The e-book is available at Lund University's research portal Lucris.

 The main part of the essay is structured as three journeys that are thematically rather than chronologically ordered.
 These journeys are referred to as acts of “going visiting,” a term borrowed from Hannah Arendt.
 To go visiting is an attempt to keep several perspectives open at the same time rather than to search for universal overviews.